mizunoko/spotrip/README.md

 This application currently has several limitations that will be addressed in future versions, notably:

     * Only 160 KBPS OGG downloads are supported (even though Spotify offers 320 KBPS to Premium members and also gives 96 KBPS to free members as a low bandwith option).
 This will be a configurable option in the future with priority system for qualities (in case one is not available).
+    * No way to customize output file names based on metadata
     * There is no playlist downloading support
     * There is no podcast/show support